9elt/miniframe/README.md

 # Miniframe

-Everything you need to create nodes with states, in 300 LOC
+A better version of `document.createElement` with support for JSX and minimal state management in 300 LOC

 > This is a beta, do not use in production!